jelaiw/blog/_posts/2024-05-09-kohnfelder-book-review.markdown

 Definitely underrated for now.

-## Trivia
+## Parting Thoughts
-A fun tidit I learned was that Mr. Kohnfelder co-developed the STRIDE threat taxonomy.
-Yes, that STRIDE.
+A fun tidit I learned was that Mr. Kohnfelder co-developed the STRIDE threat taxonomy. _Yes, that STRIDE_.

 The original paper, published internally at Microsoft in 1999, is [publicly available now][stride-paper], which is a gift for those of us who appreciate history and study its artifacts.

+Final Verdict: __Read it!__

 [publisher-page]: https://nostarch.com/designing-secure-software
 [author-page]: https://designingsecuresoftware.com/